 The Company pays to the Custodian a monthly fee no greater than 1/12 of 0.04% of the Net Asset Value of that part of the assets of the Company entrusted to the care of the Custodian.
-This fee is calculated before all fees payable to the Investment Adviser, Administrators, Custodian and Directors, audit fees, formation and sundry expenses for the month concerned are deducted, is paid monthly in arrears, is subject to a US\$1,000 minimum per month and may be subject to reduction if the total Custodian Fees from other Aurum Funds exceed specified limits.
-In addition, the Custodian shall receive from the Company a transaction fee for each transaction conducted pursuant to the Custodian Agreement.
-In so far as the Company invests in other Aurum Funds, no fees will be payable on the amount so invested, in addition to those already charged by such Aurum Funds, but the minimum will remain applicable.
+This fee is calculated before all fees payable to the Investment Adviser, Administrators, Custodian and Directors, audit fees, formation and sundry expenses for the month concerned are deducted, is paid monthly in arrears, is subject to a US\$1,000 minimum per month and may be subject to reduction if the total Custodian Fees from Aurum Funds exceed specified limits.
+In addition, the Custodian shall receive from the Company a transaction fee of US\$150 for each transaction conducted, pursuant to the Custodian Agreement.
+In so far as the Company invests in other Aurum Funds or MAM Funds, no fees will be payable by the Company on the amount so invested, in addition to those already charged by such Aurum Funds or MAM Funds, but the minimum, including transaction fees, will remain applicable.